 Rent the Runway, an online provider of designer dress and accessory rentals founded in 2009 by Jenn Hyman and Jennifer Fleiss, met while studying at Harvard Business School.
 Although the company began as a four-day rental service, it now incorporates the paid subscription model to generate revenue.
 The company also makes money via its RTR Reserve service based on the rental length and the retail value of the clothing rented.

-Rent the Runway a North American online provider of designer dress and accessory rentals.
+Rent the Runway is a North American online provider of designer dress and accessory rentals.

 Rent the Runway was founded in 2009 by Jenn Hyman and Jennifer Fleiss who met while studying at Harvard Business School.